 Undesirable side effects caused by our product candidates could cause us or regulatory authorities, including IRBs, to interrupt, delay, or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign regulatory authorities.
 Further, clinical trials by their nature utilize a sample of the potential patient population.
 With a limited number of subjects and limited duration of exposure, rare and severe side effects of our product candidates may only be uncovered with a significantly larger number of patients exposed to the drug.
 Because of our planned dose escalation design for our clinical trials, undesirable side effects could also result in an expansion in the size of our clinical trials, increasing the expected costs and timeline of our clinical trials.
-Additionally, results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, which may stem from our therapies specifically or may be due to an illness from which the clinical trial subject is suffering.
+Additionally, results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics, which may stem from our product candidates specifically or may be due to an illness from which the clinical trial subject is suffering.
+In 2020 we reported data in our Phase 1/2 clinical trial with gavo-cel for our first eight patients treated on study in dose escalation, including three partial responses according to RECIST 1.1 criteria, and our first ovarian cancer patient having achieved a confirmed partial response.
+Gavo-cel was also generally well tolerated with none of the first eight patients experiencing neurotoxicity or on-target, off-tumor toxicities and only two patients experiencing gavo-cel-related non-hematologic grade >2 toxicity: one who developed Cytokine Release Syndrome (CRS) grade 3, which was successfully managed with tocilizumab and corticosteroids and a second one who experienced grade 3 CRS and grade 3 pneumonitis that resolved upon administration tocilizumab and corticosteroid therapy.
+Several weeks after the resolution of the grade 3 CRS and grade 3 pneumonitis, this patient became septic due to a hospital-acquired drug-resistant fungal infection, which was deemed unrelated to gavo-cel by the Safety Review Team (SRT) overseeing the safety of our clinical trial.
+The SRT declared the grade 3 pneumonitis event as a dose limiting toxicity and recommended the expansion of the dose level 1 cohort from three to six patients.
+We completed dosing in the expanded cohort in 2020 and have continued treating patients at higher dose levels.
+While our data in the Phase 1/2 clinical trial has been positive with a manageable safety profile, these results may not be repeated or observed in future cohorts of patients treated in the currently ongoing clinical trial or in future clinical trials and may not be predictive of the results of later-stage clinical trials.